By Kendra Lee

-- When new sales opportunities entering the sales pipeline are not what you want to sell, they didn’t get it right.
+- When new sales opportunities entering the sales funnel are not what you want to sell, they didn’t get it right.

-- When you see lead generation campaigns pulling in leads from the wrong types of companies, or for the wrong types of opportunities, they didn’t get it right
+- When you see lead generation strategies pulling in leads from the wrong types of companies, or for the wrong types of opportunities, they didn’t get it right.

 If your sales and marketing team didn’t get it right in all three cases, it’s time to more clearly define your ideal target market.

 - Your target market doesn’t have to be an industry vertical.
-You can have a cross industry target market.
+You can select a cross-industry target market.

-- It doesn’t have to be one market.
+- It’s doesn’t have to be one market.
 You can have multiple ideal target markets, especially if you are a larger company.
-One client of ours has one cross industry segment, and within it 4 industry verticals.
-Another has two cross industry segments of different sizes.
+One client of ours has one cross-industry segment and within it, 4 industry verticals.
+Another has two cross-industry segments of different sizes.

 - Your target market does have to fit your solutions and the needs your solutions address.
 Whatever target market you choose, it has to align with the value you are selling and your differentiation.

-The more specific you can be, the easier it is for your sales and marketing team to know who you want to do business with, and even more importantly, with whom they do not want to do business.
+As you select your target markets, be specific.
+The clearer you can be, the easier it is for your whole team to know who they want to do business with, and even more importantly, with whom they do not want to do business.

-Using this information, and prospecting sales reps can now disqualify those prospects who aren’t a good fit, saving valuable time selling to the wrong prospect.
+Sales reps will disqualify contacts who aren’t a good fit, saving valuable time selling to the wrong prospect.
 As they’re gathering requirements, knowing who the ideal customer is helps salespeople ask more effective requirements gathering questions.
-Sales proposals they create will more accurately reflect the needs of the prospect and the solutions that you want to sell.
+Sales proposals they create will more accurately reflect the needs of the prospect and the solutions you want to sell.